jerhv/steam-review-crawler/README.md

 All of this information is also available using the "-h" or "--help" flags.

-The unit tests can also be run with the commandline - python3 -m unittest test_crawler.py
+The unit tests can also be run with the commandline - python -m unittest test_crawler.py